metabase/metabase/docs/users-guide/models.md

 You can set models to refresh based on one of the default frequencies, or select the **Custom** option to use [cron syntax](https://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) to specify your own caching update frequency.
 We recommend scheduling the cache to refresh on a frequency that makes sense with how often your source tables update with new data.

-If someone changes the query definition of a model, any question based on that model will skip the cache the until the next cache refresh.
+If someone changes the query definition of a model, any question based on that model will skip the cache until the next cache refresh.

 ### Refreshing a model's cached results